trailyapp/dev-challenge/README.md

 ## How To

 ### Prepare Project
 1. Use this repository as a template to create a private repository and put your first and last name into the description.
-(NOT A FORK!)
 2. Clone the created repository.
 3. The instructions mentioned in [Setup](#Setup) will tell you more about your local development environment.